 6 We have different gifts, according to the grace given to each of us.
 If your gift is prophesying, then prophesy in accordance with your faith; 7 if it is serving, then serve; if it is teaching, then teach; 8 if it is to encourage, then give encouragement; if it is giving, then give generously; if it is to lead, do it diligently; if it is to show mercy, do it cheerfully. – Romans 12: 6-8

 In the Christian life, we are never left hanging.
 For one, our God is faithful to the end, but two, He has given us His Spirit which gives us specific gifts.
-While this passage is highlighting a few spiritual gifts, the point I want to make is that the purpose of the gift is to be used for the benefit of others.
-As a matter of fact, any time God gives us a gift whether it be spiritual, material, or physical, it is always given to be used for more than just yourself.
+While this passage is highlighting a few spiritual gifts, the point I want to make is that the purpose of any gift is to be used for the benefit of others.
+As a matter of fact, any time God gives us a gift, whether it be spiritual, material, or physical, it is always given to be leveraged for the advantage of those around us.

 - Thank God for being a good and gracious giver.